Quiero un Panino con Cheese - A Podcast for TCKs and Multicultural Families

 HAPPY NEW YEAR!!

-As the year comes to a close, we’re also wrapping up Season 1 of Quiero un Panino con Cheese — and what a year it’s been.
+Send a text As the year comes to a close, we’re also wrapping up Season 1 of Quiero un Panino con Cheese — and what a year it’s been.
 This episode serves as a year-end recap, where we share our honest thoughts on what 2025 has meant for us personally and creatively, the lessons we’ve learned along the way, and how this podcast has grown since its very first episode.
 From meaningful conversations to unexpected laughs, Season 1 has been full of moments we’ll never forget.
 We would also like to give special thanks to all the amazing guests who have taken the time to share their wisdom with us during some wonderful conversations.
 You’ll also get a behind-the-scenes glimpse into our dynamic as hosts — because as you can tell from the very first moments of this episode, we clearly never have any fun while recording 😉.
 Our chemistry, humor, and candid conversations have been at the heart of this show, and this episode is no different.
 As we close out the season, we also share what we’re hoping for in 2026 — both for ourselves and for the future of the podcast.
 New topics, deeper conversations, and a lineup of exciting guests are already in the works.
 After this episode, we’ll be taking a short break in January to regroup, gather our thoughts, and creatively reset.
 This pause will allow us to come back refreshed, inspired, and ready to bring you even more meaningful episodes in the next season.
 Most importantly, we want to hear from you, our listeners.
 Your support, feedback, and engagement have meant everything to us this season.
 What topics would you like us to explore next?
 Are there conversations you feel don’t get talked about enough?
 Guests you’d like us to bring on?
 Join us for this special season finale, celebrate the end of the year with us, and help shape what’s next for Quiero un Panino con Cheese. 🎙️✨ Happy New Year — and we’ll see you in the next season!
-Please hit the follow button and enter our crazy, multilingual, international world and explore these questions and so much more as we open up about our personal experiences over a cup of coffee, Americano, espresso, cafe solo, or whatever gets you moving!
+Please hit the follow button and enter this crazy, multilingual, international world and explore these questions and so much more as I open up about my personal experiences over a cup of coffee, Americano, espresso, cafe con leche, or whatever gets you moving!
+For more, please follow me also on Instagram at Quiero un Panino con Cheese

 38 min